BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 ```cpp
 bool switchIsOff(thing, [millisecs])
 ```
-    [millisecs] defaults to 0.
+    [millisecs]: defaults to 0.
 This is useful for dealing with switch bounce, and can be used to check that a switch had been on/off for at least [millisecs] in time.
     A "switch" monitors a pin that is connected with a pull-up resistor (INPUT_PULLUP).
     It returns TRUE when the switch is closed (connected to Gnd) and FALSE when the switch is open (5V via pull-up resister).